NSW schools: mandatory from Term 1, 2027

 $20 · Map the Gap

-Score the school across 6 evidence-based components in 30 minutes.
-The platform ranks priority areas, analyses staff responses, and routes you straight into Insights, Recommendations, Action Plan and Compare views.
+Score the actions your school is taking across 6 evidence-based components in 30 minutes.
+The dashboard ranks priority areas, analyses staff responses, and routes you straight into Insights, Recommendations, Action Plan and Compare views that let you see results side by side across year levels or over time.

 friendlyschools.com.au · Recommendations & Action Plan